-To explore how aggregate patterns can be further systematically designed, we employed a two-dimensional particle-based model of cell sorting, based on a generalized Vicsek model of interacting self-propelled particles ^{12,23}.
-Although our experimental system uses 3D cell culture in which cells are not constricted to a monolayer, we chose to create a 2D model because we found that experimentally the aggregates are flattened and clusters exist in the same plane even though cells themselves can pile on top of each other (Supplementary videos 1-6), and because it is significantly more efficient to simulate than a 3D model.
+To explore how aggregate patterns can be further systematically designed, we used a 2D particle-based model of cell sorting, based on a generalized Vicsek model of interacting self-propelled particles.
+Although our experimental system uses 3D cell culture, in which cells are not constricted to a monolayer, we chose to create a 2D model because we found that experimentally the aggregates are flattened and clusters exist in the same plane, even though cells themselves can pile on top of each other (Videos S1, S2, S3, S4, S5, and S6), and because it is significantly more efficient to simulate than a 3D model.

-The model describes collective behavior of cells within the aggregate assuming simple rules for local interactions.
-In particular, cells are assumed to move with constant magnitude of velocity, v_0 , in a direction given by a polar angle θ_i (Figure 2a), which is aligned at all times with the net force acting on the cell, $F_i = \sum{j \neq i} f{ij} + f_i^{(ext)}$ (Refs. ^{24,25}).
-Here the pairwise intercellular force f{ij} describes the excluded-volume repulsion at cell-cell distances shorter than the cell diameter σ , mid-range attraction due to cell-cell adhesion, and random forces at the cell-cortex level (Figure 2a, full equation described in methods).
+The model describes the collective behavior of cells within the aggregate, assuming simple rules for local interactions.
+In particular, cells are assumed to move with constant magnitude of velocity, ν_0 , in a direction given by a polar angle θ_i (Figure 2A), which is aligned at all times with the net force acting on the cell, $F_i = \sum{i \neq j} F{ij} + \sum{i \neq j} F{ij$

+$f_i^{(\rm ext)}$. ^{24,25} Here, the pairwise intercellular force f{ij} describes the excluded-volume repulsion at cell-cell distances shorter than the cell diameter σ , mid-range attraction due to cell-cell adhesion, and random forces at the cell-cortex level (Figure 2A, see Equation 2 in Method Details).
 The adhesion term is associated with three parameters: U{11} , U{22} , and U{12} , which represent cell-type-dependent adhesion strengths between cells of the same type (11 and 22) and cells of different types (12).
-The external force ($f_i^{(ext)}$) describes the effect of gravity (g) and the curved bottom of the underlying surface, preventing cells from escaping the aggregate (Figure 2a).
-In our model, cells move by 0.05σ during a unit time, set by cell size and velocity as σ/v_0 .
+The external force ($f_i^{(\rm ext)}$) describes the effect of gravity (g) and the curved bottom of the underlying surface, preventing cells from escaping the aggregate (Figure 2A).
+In our model, cells move by 0.05σ during a unit time, set by cell size and velocity as σ/ν_0 .

-To systematically search for incompletely sorted configurations, we first considered a two-component cell aggregate of 1000 cells with an initially well-mixed mixture of 20% type-1 cells and 80% type-2 cells, in which the adhesion between type-1 cells was assumed the strongest ($U{11} = 30mg$ and $U{12}, U{22} < U{11}$).
-We explored configurations at time $t = 10^7 \sigma / v_0$ after the beginning of sorting, which roughly corresponds to the time scale at which the configurations at low values of U{12} and U{22} fully segregate.
-By measuring the final number of type-1-cell clusters, we were able to identify regions in the parameter space (U{12}, U{22}) with incomplete sorting, displaying patterns with multiple clusters (Figure 2b-f).
+To systematically search for incompletely sorted configurations, we first considered a 2-component cell aggregate of 1,000 cells with an initially well-mixed mixture of 20% type 1 cells and 80% type 2 cells, in which the adhesion between type 1 cells was assumed the strongest ($U{11} = 30$ mg and $U{12}, U{22} < U{11}$).
+We explored configurations at time $t = 10^7$ σ/v_0 after the beginning of sorting, which roughly corresponds to the timescale at which the configurations at low values of U{12} and U{22} fully segregate.
+By measuring the final number of type 1 cell clusters, we were able to identify regions in the parameter space (U{12}, U{22}) with incomplete sorting, displaying patterns with multiple clusters (Figures 2B-2F; Table 1).

-We next check whether the model captures the transition from the single- to many-cluster patterns at a critical composition ratio, as found experimentally (Figure 1c).
-To do so we performed a parameter scan, varying the ratio at fixed values of adhesion strengths to find at least one simulation parameter combination that produces a phase transition at a similar ratio to the observed data.
-We measured the final number of clusters and their mean size and found that for U{11} =30, U{12} =1, U{22} =5 the simulation indeed approximated the behavior observed experimentally, with the critical ratio being at about 40% (Figure 2g).
+We next checked whether the model captures the transition from the single-to many-cluster patterns at a critical composition ratio, as found experimentally (Figure 1C).
+To do so, we performed a parameter scan, varying the ratio at fixed values of adhesion strengths to find at least one simulation parameter combination that produces a phase transition at a similar ratio to the observed data.
+We measured the final number of clusters and their mean size and found that for $U{11} = 30$, $U{12} = 1$, and $U{22} = 5$, the simulation approximated the behavior observed experimentally, with the critical ratio being at ~40% (Figure 2G).